kkunesh2020/goal-management-angular/README.md

 ### View Goal Data Components

 #### Goal Dashboard
+Displays information about a specific goal

 #### Goal Details
+Shows goal information along with student goal status

 #### Student Bar
+Shows all the students assigned to a specific goal

 ### View Student Data
+View student information and progess on goals within a specific class

 ## Dialog Components

 ### Change Status
+Dialog that pops up when student wants to accept or decline a goal

 ### Create Goal
+Allows a teacher to create a goal for a specific class

 ### Create Student Goal
+Allows a student to create a individual goal for a specific class

 ### Delete Goal
+Popup that confirms whether or not a user wants to delete their goal

 ### Edit Goal
+Allows a teacher to edit a goal

 ### Update Goal
+Allows a student to edit a goal (mark as complete, upload work, etc)

 ### Uploader
+A popup that allows a user to upload a file via button or drag and drop

 ### Upload Commit
+Allows a student to upload a github commit

 ### Upload Link
+A popup that allows a student to upload a link to their work

 ## Services